 Having created the charge types in the previous section, we now associate them with the appropriate items, in order to be able to provide a pricing structure for our service model.

-Go to Catalog Designer > Items.
+Go to Product > Item in Quick Start Menu.

+Click on Search

-Drill down in the Item panel on the left, locate the Very High Speed Internet product item, and click the ‘>’ sign to the left of the item to show the Attributes folder list.
+Locate the Very High Speed Internet product item, and click the ‘>’ sign to the left of the item to show this item’s details.

 Go to the Prices tab to add a new charge.

-Then click on the finder icon next to the Item Charges window.
+Then click on the finder icon next to the Item Charges window on the right.

+(You should see all seven charge types we created)